ADGEfficiency/adgefficiency.github.io/_posts/2016-12-16-energy-basics-four-negative-effects-of-high-return-temperatures.md

 date: 2016-12-16
 categories:
   - Energy Basics
-excerpt: Return temperatures are a major problem in district heating - do you know why?
+excerpt: Why are return temperatures are a major problem in district heating?

 ---